islandproblem/islandproblem/essay.md

 This is the part where AGIs reshape Earth.

+**We need to get speculative here.** But speculation is critical, considering what is at stake.

-If several big processes *converge*, then the competitive landscape of AGIs will be pushed to *diverge*.
+We think that if several big processes *converge*, then the competitive landscape of AGIs will be pushed to *diverge*.

 After this, *they* will do what *they* want.
 We don't know *exactly* what or *exactly* how, but we do know one big thing:

 *Our* island will be eaten by *their* islands.

 ### But first, *convergence*